AdaCore/gnatstudio/docs/users_guide/extending.rst

-.. _Editing_Plug-ins:
+.. _Editing_Plugins:

-Editing Plug-ins
+Editing Plugins
 ================

-.. index:: plug-ins
+.. index:: plugins

-You can extensively customize GPS through external plug-ins, either ones you write (see :ref:`Customization_files_and_plugins`) or using one of the plug-ins in GPS's own collection.
+You can extensively customize GPS through external plugins, either ones you write (see :ref:`Customization_files_and_plugins`) or using one of the plugins in GPS's own collection.

-Some plug-ins are loaded by default when GPS starts (such as support for the CVS version management system and support for highlighting in various programming languages) and others are available but not loaded automatically, such as Emacs emulation mode.
+Some plugins are loaded by default when GPS starts (such as support for the CVS version management system and support for highlighting in various programming languages) and others are available but not loaded automatically, such as Emacs emulation mode.

-Some plug-ins provided with GPS are:
+Some plugins provided with GPS are:

 * :file:`Makefile` support

   .. index:: Makefile

-  A plug-in that parses a :file:`Makefile` and creates menus for each of its targets so you can easily start a :command:`make` command.
+  A plugin that parses a :file:`Makefile` and creates menus for each of its targets so you can easily start a :command:`make` command.

 * Cross-references enhancements

-  Some plug-ins take advantage of GPS's cross-references information to create additional menus for navigation such as jumping to the primitive operations of Ada tagged types and to the body of Ada separate entities.
+  Some plugins take advantage of GPS's cross-references information to create additional menus for navigation such as jumping to the primitive operations of Ada tagged types and to the body of Ada separate entities.

 * Text manipulation

-  Several plug-ins provide support for advanced text manipulation in the editors, for example to align a set of lines based on various criteria or to manipulate a rectangular selection of text.
+  Several plugins provide support for advanced text manipulation in the editors, for example to align a set of lines based on various criteria or to manipulate a rectangular selection of text.

-You can graphically choose which plug-ins are loaded on startup by opening the preferences editor dialog (:menuselection:`Edit --> Preferences` menu), under the :guilabel:`Plugins` section.
+You can graphically choose which plugins are loaded on startup by opening the preferences editor dialog (:menuselection:`Edit --> Preferences` menu), under the :guilabel:`Plugins` section.
 This section lists all the known plugins on the left.
 By selecting one particular